fedir/ggl-top/README.md

 # ggl-top - Google's Site's Top URLs

-A CLI app to retrieve a top 100 indexed links of a site from the Google Search engine results and to export to a CSV file.
+A CLI app to retrieve a top indexed links of a site from the Google Search engine results and to export to a CSV file.

 Could be used by SEO experts or any people, who are interested by controlling of site's ranking.
+Especially useful when the site is recreated under new technology, and the redirects should be provided to keep the SEO ranking.

 ## Installation